hmiyado/folder_authenticator/ENCRYPTION.md

 # TOTP Secret Encryption

-This document describes how TOTP secrets are encrypted in the TOTP Folder application.
+This document describes how TOTP secrets are encrypted in Folder Authenticator application.

 ## Overview